Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

 ```

-It instantiates the ADF graph, initializes it, and runs it in addition mode for 1 iteration.
+It instantiates the ADF graph, initializes it, and runs it in addition mode for one iteration.
 It then updates the RTP to use subtraction mode for another iteration.

 ### Build the *Contrived* Design